peterkuma/comble-mip-icon-les/README.md

 As of 23 Sep 2025, there is an ongoing discussion with [Gaurav Dogra](mailto:gaurav.dogra@ipsl.fr) and [Tomi Raatikainen](Tomi.Raatikainen@fmi.fi) about collaboration regarding SIP simulations for COMBLE MIP.
-The should be using their respective models for the simulation.
+They should be using their respective models for the simulation.

 Anna has wanted to add the McCluskey scheme to the **ProgNa** and **ProgNaNi**